JoeyRentenaar/Office-365-Extractor/README.md

 <br>

 <b>Which date format does the script accepts as input?</b><br>
-The script will tell what the correct format is based on your Regional computer settings.For Start and End data variables it will show between brackets what the format is.
-For example, if the computer is configured to use the short date format mm/dd/yyyy, enter 09/01/2018 00:00 to specify September 1, 2018.
-You can enter the date only, or you can enter the date and time of day.<br>
+The script will tell what the correct date format is.
+For Start and End data variables it will show between brackets what the format is (yyyy-MM-dd).<br>
 <br>

 <b>Do I need to configure the time period?</b><br>